Q: What is a public school?

 Also, the Third Grade Reading Guarantee requires districts to diagnose reading deficiencies for students in grades K-3, to implement reading improvement and monitoring plans, and to provide intensive reading interventions.
 Assessments and proficiency testing for special education students may be exempted or modified, depending on the student’s Individualized Education Plan (IEP).

 A: Transportation must be provided for students in grades K-8 who live more than two miles from school.
 Transportation may be provided for students living less than two miles from school or for students attending high school, but neither is mandatory.
 The student’s public school district also must provide transportation to any private school, as long as the student lives more than two miles from the private school and the private school is less than 30 minutes away from the public school that the student would have attended.
 Public schools must provide such transportation for private school students in grades K-8 only, unless the public school already provides transportation for its own high school students, in which case it must provide the same for students attending private schools.

 This “Law You Can Use” column was provided by the Ohio State Bar Association (OSBA).
-It was prepared by attorney Mark A. Weiker, a member of the Columbus firm, Means, Bichimer, Burkholder & Baker Co., LPA, and of the OSBA Education Law Committee.
+It was prepared by attorney Mark A. Weiker, a member of the Columbus firm, Albeit Weiker, LLP, and the OSBA Education Law Committee.